garrandall/popular-music-data/tracks/blue-world-mac-miller.md

 Think I lost my mind, reality's so hard to find
 When the Devil tryna call yo' line
 Shit, I always shine even when the light dim
-No, I ain't God but I'm feeling just like him, ooh don't trip See I was in the whip riding, me and my bitch
+No, I ain't God but I'm feeling just like him, ohdon't trip See I was in the whip riding, me and my bitch
 We was listening to us, no one else, that's it
 That's a flex, just a bit, let me talk my shit